AriFordsham/GHCWiki/working-conventions/git.md

 - The *work you previously had still exists, and has a commit ID*.
 It is on the far left.
 - The reflog tells you what operation resulted in the commit: in my history, we can see I did:

-  - At one point, I reset my tree and undid my latest commit.
+  - At one point, I reset my tree and undid my latest commit (in `70406bc`, using `git reset`.)
 Then I kept working.
   - Several `git cherry-pick` operations.
   - Several commits, and some `git commit --amend` operations.
   - I checked out to master.